 So begins the trek to the ATM by this stage you have given up looking gracious and hobble along like a newborn giraffe and put yourself in yet another line see the theme here?

 You are herded around and lined up more than the horses.

-Oh if only you were Dorothy and could click your Tony biancos three times to get your home.
+If only you were Dorothy and could click your Tony Bianco’s three times to get home.